 We’re committed to bringing the best of what already exists to our members through partnerships and threading best practices into existing Council work, including through internal capacity building work with Resetting the Table.
 Our programming will facilitate peer learning, amplify bright spots, and cultivate leaders who can learn and scale this work across the country.
 For example:

-- An eight-month Bridging Differences Leadership Cohort offered in partnership with the Greater Good Science Center (starting in April 2023);
+- An eight-month Bridging Differences Leadership Cohort offered in partnership with the Greater Good Science Center (April-November 2024);

-- A landscape scan and publication highlighting the ways funders are working to build common ground (mid-2023);
+- A landscape scan and publication highlighting the ways funders are working to build common ground (coming February 2024);

-- Opportunities to engage in conversations at our Leading Locally conference in June 2023; and
+- Opportunities to engage in conversations at our Leading Locally conference (June 2023); and

-- Sector-wide convenings on how to connect and collaborate across difference.
+- Sector-wide convenings on how to connect and collaborate across difference, starting with Building Together in 2024.

 We hope our members will apply what they are learning through their engagement with us to the work they do in community, whether that is by facilitating and participating in interactions that decrease polarization or directly funding work to build common ground.